sourcegraph/about/content/blogposts/2021/why-index-the-oss-universe.md

 One of the ways in which we’re scaling Sourcegraph is by improving one of our upstream open source dependencies that handles indexing.
 We've written up a [blog post](https://about.sourcegraph.com/blog/zoekt-memory-optimizations-for-sourcegraph-cloud/) describing how we were able to significantly reduce the memory usage of Zoekt, an open source trigram-based code search engine written by the brilliant Han-Wen Nienhuys (who will also be appearing on an upcoming episode of the Sourcegraph podcast).
 We plan to upstream this change and will talk more about how we plan to contribute to Zoekt in a future post.

 In the meantime, try your first search on Sourcegraph.com and let us know what you think on [Twitter](https://twitter.com/sourcegraph).
-If you’re not sure where to start, check out our tutorial, [3 ways to search with Sourcegraph](https://learn.sourcegraph.com/three-ways-to-search-video).
+If you’re not sure where to start, check out our [docs](https://docs.sourcegraph.com/code_search).